iayr1/employee_management_app/README.md

 Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

-Replace `iayr1` in the installation section with your GitHub username.
-You can further customize this README.md file according to your project requirements and preferences.